ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### ExternalDNS

 ExternalDNS needs to talk to a DNS provider, in my case CloudFlare, so it needs a way to authenticate to the DNS provider API, or more simply put an API access token.
-How to get such an access token is different for each provider, ExternalDNS [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/tutorials/cloudflare/) can help create the access token for your DNS provider of choice.
+How to get such an access token is different for each provider, ExternalDNS [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/tutorials/cloudflare/) can guide you in the creation the access token for your DNS provider of choice.

-With the API access token created, now we have to create a Kubernetes secret:
+To make the provider access token available to ExternalDNS, we will put it in a Kubernetes secret that we will later reference.
+Proceed to create a secret with the following commands:

 ```sh
 kubectl create namespace external-dns-system
 kubectl create secret generic cloudflare-api-key --from-literal=apiKey=replace_this_with_your_secret -n external-dns-system
 ```

-I like Helm Charts to install Kubernetes applications/workloads and ExternalDNS provides one, so let's use it!
+We now proceed to install ExternalDNS using its Helm Chart.

 1. Add the ExternalDNS repo to Heml repos

     ```sh
-    helm repo add external-dns https://kubernetes-sigs.github.io/external-dns/
+    helm repo add external-dns-system https://kubernetes-sigs.github.io/external-dns/
     helm repo update
     ```

-1. Create a values file for ExternalDNS called external-dns-values.yml and paste the following markup:
+1. Create a values file for ExternalDNS called `external-dns-values.yml` and paste the following markup:

     ```yml
     provider: